aiaa-istc/aiaa-istc.github.io/IS_Workshop_2022/student_competitions.md

 <h3 align="center">Texas A&M University, College Station, TX</h3>

 ## Student competitions
-Abstract submission is open now through June 25, 2022 for the student poster and lightning talk competitions at the IS workshop!
+Abstract submission is open now through <strike>June 25, 2022</strike> July 15, 2022 for the student poster and lightning talk competitions at the IS workshop!

 Students will have the opportunity to present their research in short lightning talks or via posters, and will have a chance to win cash awards!